Secretarybird: Taxonomy

 The evolutionary relationship of the secretarybird to other raptors had long puzzled ornithologists.
-The species was usually placed in its own family Sagittariidae within the order Falconiformes.
-A large molecular phylogenetic study published in 2008 found that the secretarybird was sister to a clade containing the ospreys in the family Pandionidae and the kites, hawks and eagles in the family Accipitridae.
+The species was usually placed in its own family, the Sagittariidae, within the order Falconiformes.
+A large molecular phylogenetic study published in 2008 concluded that the secretarybird was sister to a clade containing the ospreys in the family Pandionidae and the kites, hawks, and eagles in the family Accipitridae.
 The same study found that the falcons in the order Falconiformes were only distantly related to the other diurnal birds of prey.
-The families Cathartidae, Sagittariidae, Pandionidae and Accipitridae were therefore moved from Falconiformes to the resurrected Accipitriformes.
+The families Cathartidae, Sagittariidae, Pandionidae, and Accipitridae were therefore moved from the Falconiformes to the resurrected Accipitriformes.
 A later molecular phylogenetic study published in 2015 confirmed these relationships.

-The fossil record of the secretarybird may be affected by the pull of the recent, which through over-sampling of younger records might lead to faulty conclusions about older or ancestral forms.
-Recent fossils which include the secretarybird’s direct ancestors are not known, possibly due to the less resilient skeletons of birds compared to other vertebrates, or a more localized geographic history in the last 5 million years.

 The earliest fossils associated with the family are two species from the genus Pelargopappus.
-The two species, from the Oligocene and Miocene respectively, were discovered in France.
-The feet in these fossils are more like those of the Accipitridae; it is suggested that these characteristics are primitive features within the family.
+The species, from the Oligocene and Miocene, respectively, were discovered in France.
+The feet in these fossils are more like those of the Accipitridae; these characteristics are suggested to be primitive features within the family.
 In spite of their age, the two species are not thought to be ancestral to the secretarybird.
 Though strongly convergent with the modern secretarybird, the extinct raptor Apatosagittarius is thought to be an accipitrid.

 The International Ornithologists' Union has designated "secretarybird" the official common name for the species.
-In 1780 the French polymath Georges-Louis Leclerc, Comte de Buffon suggested that the name secretary/secrétaire had been chosen because of the long quill-like feathers at the top of the bird's neck, reminiscent of a quill pen behind the ear of an ancient scribe.
-In 1977, C. Hilary Fry of Aberdeen University suggested that "secretary" is from the French secrétaire, a corruption of the Arabic صقر الطير saqr et-tair meaning either "hawk of the semi-desert" or "hawk that flies".
-Glenn has dismissed this etymology on the grounds that there is no evidence that the name came through French, instead supporting Buffon's etymology; namely, that the word comes from the Dutch secretaris "secretary", used by settlers in South Africa.
+In 1780, French polymath Georges-Louis Leclerc, Comte de Buffon suggested that the name secretary/secrétaire had been chosen because of the long, quill-like feathers at the top of the bird's neck, reminiscent of a quill pen behind the ear of an ancient scribe.
+In 1977, C. Hilary Fry of Aberdeen University suggested that "secretary" is from the French secrétaire, a corruption of the Arabic صقر الطير saqr et-tair meaning either "hawk of the semidesert" or "hawk that flies".
+Glenn has dismissed this etymology on the grounds that no evidence supports that the name came through French, instead supporting Buffon's etymology, namely, that the word comes from the Dutch secretaris "secretary", used by settlers in South Africa.